Neumann eigenvalue problems on the exterior domains: Proof of the main theorems

 \noi{\bf Proof of Theorem \ref{Lorentz space} and \ref{Exterior Ball}}:

 \noi{\it The existence:} Recall that Let $ ( \phi_{n} )$ be a minimizing sequence for $J$ on $N_g$.
 As before, using Lemma \ref{Poincare} we get sequence $( \phi_{n} )$ is bounded in $ \wpb.$ Thus by the reflexivity, $(\phi_{n})$ has a subsequence $(\phi_{{n}_k})$ that converges weakly to some $\Phi \in \wpb$.
-Since the set $N_g$ is weakly closed, $\Phi \in N_g.$ Further, by weak lowersemicontinuity of $J$, Thus $\la_1$ is attained and hence $\Phi$ is a critical point of $J$ on $N_g.$ Therefore, from Remark \ref{manifold} we see that $\la_1$ is an eigenvalue of \eqref{Eqn:Neumann} and $\Phi$ is an eigenfunction corresponding to $\la_1.$
+Since the set $N_g$ is weakly closed by the compactness of $G$ proved before, $\Phi \in N_g.$ Further, by weak lowersemicontinuity of $J$, Thus $\la_1$ is attained and hence $\Phi$ is a critical point of $J$ on $N_g.$ Therefore, from Remark \ref{manifold} we see that $\la_1$ is an eigenvalue of \eqref{Eqn:Neumann} and $\Phi$ is an eigenfunction corresponding to $\la_1.$

 \noi{\it The principality:} Clearly $|\P|$ is also an eigenfunction corresponding to $\la_1$.
 Thus for $ v \in C_c^{\infty}(B^c_1)$ with $v\ge 0,$